rust-lang/rust-by-example/examples/lifetime/borrow/input.md

 The borrow checker will do this job for the programmer behind his/her back, to prevent him/her from (unintentionally) creating dangling pointers.
-Although, the programmer can be saved by the borrow checker without knowing what is a lifetime.
+Although, the programmer can be saved by the borrow checker without knowing what a lifetime is.

 The programmer doesn't need to explicitly annotate lifetimes (nor understand what are lifetimes), for the borrow checker to do its job in most cases.
 These